 Step 14.
 Type in “Y” and press Enter.
 The command prompt window will now be closed.

 Step 15.
 To unlock the contents of the Locker folder, double-click on the FolderLocker .bat executable.
-A new command prompt window will appear asking you to type in the password.
-Enter the password, hit Enter, and voila! you now have access to your footlocker.
+A new command prompt window asks you to type in the password.
+Enter the password, hit Enter, and voila!
+You now have access to your footlocker.

-Well, that’s about all I could round up on how to hide folders on Windows 10.
-Of course, there are always more ways to do just that, but it involves messing with third-party tools which I found to be rather difficult to use.
+Well, that's all I could round up on hiding folders on Windows 10.
+Of course, there are always more ways to do that, but it involves messing with third-party tools, which I found rather tricky.

-This is particularly true of the documents folder, which over time will accumulate configuration files, game saves, and other clutter that can make it difficult to remain productive.
-I hope you understand all the easy methods which I mentioned above about how to hide files in Windows 10 and how to unhide folders in Windows 10.
-For more private assurance I also mentioned how to password-protect a folder in Windows 10.
-If you like this blog just let us know about your experience reading it or if is this helpful to you.
+This is particularly true of the documents folder, which will accumulate configuration files, game saves, and other clutter that can make it challenging to remain productive over time.
+I hope you understand all the accessible methods mentioned above about hiding files in Windows 10 and unhiding folders in Windows 10.
+For more private assurance, I also said how to password-protect a folder in Windows 10.
+If you like this blog, just let us know about your experience reading it or if this is helpful to you.